Offices/Divisions

 Arts, Media and Communication

-Maryland offers great opportunities for careers in the Arts, Media and Communication.
-Students interested in this cluster combine creative abilities with technical skills and knowledge that prepare them for careers in: Video Production, Graphic Communications, Web Design, Interactive Media and Game Design.
-Maryland CTE programs include a focus on mass communication and graphic communications, and multimedia production.
-Working with people from industry helps ensure our programs keep pace with the industry.
+Maryland offers great career opportunities in the Arts, Media and Communication.
+Students interested in this cluster combine creative abilities with technical skills and knowledge that prepare them for careers in Video Production, Graphic Communications, Web Design, Interactive Media and Game Design.
+Maryland CTE programs focus on mass communication, graphic communications, and multimedia production.
+Working with people from the industry helps ensure our programs keep pace with the industry.
 These programs include options for students to earn industry certifications and college credit toward advanced study in the career field.

 Programs of Study